-Sampling Frequency Justification: The Department has determined that previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality.
-Sampling for E. coli is set at monthly per 10 CSR 20-7.015(9)(D)7.C.
+Sampling Frequency Justification: Sampling and Reporting Frequency was retained from previous permit, as this frequency has produced representative and compliant results.
+Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C.

-Sampling Type Justification:

-As per 10 CSR 20-7.015, BOD5, TSS and WET test samples collected for media filters may be grab samples.
-Grab samples must be collected for pH, E. coli, TRC, and Dissolved Oxygen in accordance with recommended analytical methods.
+Sampling Type Justification: As per 10 CSR 20-7.015, samples collected for mechanical plants shall be a 24 hour modified composite sample.
+Grab samples, however, must be collected for pH, E. coli, TRC, Oil & Grease, and Dissolved Oxygen in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.